-Software companies, in response, have come up with cleverer ways to charge for their eDiscovery offerings and expertise.
-There are primarily three pricing models for eDiscovery:
+Software companies, in response, have come up with cleverer ways to answer the question “how much does eDiscovery software cost?” by charging for their eDiscovery offerings and expertise using one of primarily three pricing models:

 The pay-as-you-go method is becoming a fast favorite for SaaS offerings in the market but is one that service providers have been using since inception.
 Services are paid for piecemeal as they are used, typically in a cloud deployment.
 As an alternative to the contract model, it’s attractive because processing, hosting, analyzing and more can be had at a single predictable price.
 The downside with this model—whether in a SaaS or a service provider arrangement—is determining who has access to and ultimate control of the data.